vrj93/Bookstore-APIs/README.md

 ## 5. admin/book (POST)

 For creating a new Book record this API gets called.
 As we need to modify multiple tables, To follow ACID Properties, the transaction is used.
+Necessary validation is implemented with Request files.

 ## 6. admin/book/{id} (PATCH)